-Our services are available to caregivers of Palmetto Health Hospice patients and to individuals in the community with bereavement care needs.
+Our services are available to caregivers of Prisma Health Hospice patients and to individuals in the community with bereavement care needs.

 Volunteers are a vital part of the hospice team and We rely on their support to serve others with a compassionate attitude and a reassuring smile.
 For more information on becoming a hospice volunteer, please click here.

 If you do not have the time to volunteer, you can support Hospice by:

 Prisma Health Hospice is a non-profit organization serving the community since 1979 and accredited by the Joint Commission.
 Our program is licensed by the South Carolina Department of Health and Environmental Control (DHEC) and is Medicare and Medicaid Certified.
 In addition, we are members of the National Hospice and Palliative Care Organization and the Carolinas Center for Hospice and End of Life Care.